morbidrsa/kernel-ci/README.md

 # kernel-ci
-Build an initramdisk for a newly build kernel and run it inside QEMU
+Build an initramdisk for a newly build kernel and run it inside QEMU.

+The kernel-ci project consists of a set of shell scripts

+* kernel-ci.sh
+* vm.sh
+* create-initrd.sh

+which are used to boot-test (and probably run additional tests) a freshly built kernel in a sealed environment.

+The scripts have beek created as part of the kernel-ci project of SUSE's Hackweek Number 13.

 ## kernel-ci.sh
 ```